cockroachdb/docs/_includes/v22.1/ui/statement-details.md

 The **Overview** section displays the SQL statement fingerprint and essential statistics:

-**Mean statement time** is the cumulative time taken to execute statements with this fingerprint within the aggregation interval.
+**Mean statement time** is the cumulative time taken to execute statements with this fingerprint within the [date range](#date-range).

   - **Planning time** is the cumulative time taken by the [planner]({{ link_prefix }}architecture/sql-layer.html#sql-parser-planner-executor) to create an execution plan for statements with this fingerprint within the specified time interval.
   - **Execution time** is the cumulative time taken to execute statements with this fingerprint in the specified time interval.

 **Resource usage** displays statistics about storage, memory, and network usage for the SQL statement fingerprint.

-  - **Mean rows/bytes read** displays the mean number of rows and bytes [read from the storage layer]({{ link_prefix }}architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) for statements with this fingerprint within the aggregation interval.
+  - **Mean rows/bytes read** displays the mean number of rows and bytes [read from the storage layer]({{ link_prefix }}architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) for statements with this fingerprint within the date range.
-  - **Mean rows written** displays the mean number of rows written by statements with this fingerprint within the aggregation interval.
+  - **Mean rows written** displays the mean number of rows written by statements with this fingerprint within the date range.
-  - **Max memory usage** displays the maximum memory used by a statement with this fingerprint at any time during its execution within the aggregation interval or specified time interval.
+  - **Max memory usage** displays the maximum memory used by a statement with this fingerprint at any time during its execution within the date range or specified time interval.
-  - **Network usage** displays the amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) for statements with this fingerprint within the aggregation interval.
+  - **Network usage** displays the amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) for statements with this fingerprint within the date range.
 If this value is 0, the statement was executed on a single node.
-  - **Max scratch disk usage** displays the maximum amount of data [spilled to temporary storage on disk]({{ link_prefix }}vectorized-execution.html#disk-spilling-operations) while executing statements with this fingerprint within the aggregation interval.
+  - **Max scratch disk usage** displays the maximum amount of data [spilled to temporary storage on disk]({{ link_prefix }}vectorized-execution.html#disk-spilling-operations) while executing statements with this fingerprint within the date range.

 **Statement details** displays information about the execution of the statement.